xiejon/chatti-chat-app/README.md

 **UX**
 - Users should have unique avatars, assuming they've uploaded one.
 User actions should provide immediate feedback (i.e. a button hover effect or a loading spinner).
 More consideration could be put into improving responsiveness, for example, replying to a thread on mobile is currently clunky.
 Scrolling on mobile may also be an issue.

+**State Management**
+- Currently, state is managed within parent components (primarily in ChatInterface.tsx) and passed via props.
+As the app grows, this will cause bloat since props need to be passed down through each child to reach deeply nested components.
+For example, we are passing the currUser state from ChatInterface.tsx all the way to the leaf component, Message.tsx.
+An improvement would be to use a state management library like Redux Toolkit to allow distant parts of the app to have access to the same state.